nanorocksArchive/project-forgotten-traveler-admin-panel/app/README.md

     forgot password --

 ##### for scores (jwt):
-	- insert for mobile (jwt) --
+	- insert for mobile (jwt)
-	- select all info for scores for user with id and id level (jwt) --
+	- select all info for scores for user with id(jwt)

 ##### for user-score:
 	- agregate function for total_score_user, total_coints_user, total_stars_user (jwt)